Skip to Content

 Instructions

-• Add beef paya, water, ginger, garlic, and onion to an Instant Pot.
+• Add the beef paya, water, ginger, garlic, and onion to the Instant Pot.
 Secure the lid and set it to manual high pressure for 1 hour and 40 minutes with a 10-minute natural release.

 Nutrition